OregonDigital/metadata-ingest-form/README.md

 It is generally recommended that `internal_groups` be set only once for an instance, but this isn't enforced through code.

-#### About unmapped and raw data

-The system also includes its own group, `unmapped_association`, for storing data that doesn't map to a translateable value.
-This is a remnant from the old system and might go away - it was previously used when an RDF statement matched the subject of the asset, but the predicate wasn't something we handled on the form.
-This allowed us to write RDF manually without losing the "unknown" elements.

-`@raw_statements` served a similar purpose, but was specific to RDF statements not related to the subject of the asset.
-Its future in the system is also not certain.

 ### Within the Rails stack

 #### Form